AndreaDiotallevi/archquery/README.md

 ## Challenges and Goals

 - Build a full-stack application with Node, PostgreSQL, Express, Redis, React and Redux.
-- Use PostgreSQL without the use of any ORM or query builders like Sequelize or Knex.
+- Implement PostgreSQL without the use of any ORM or query builders like Sequelize or Knex.
 - Implement authentication with [passport.js](http://www.passportjs.org/).
-- Use Redis for session storage and persistent authentication.
+- Implement Redis for session storage and persistent authentication.
+- Implement AWS S3 to store in real-time text editor image uploads from the users.
 - Manage a complex tree of React Components with clean code and decoupled testing.
 - Research and study the Stack Exchange [database schema](https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede).
 - Deploy to Heroku a full-stack application with PostgreSQL and Redis add-ons.